Our statement of purpose

 The Standards of Care to be followed by the Agency

-Children in placement are seen regularly by the carer’s supervisor.
-Their right to complain is
+Children in placement are seen regularly by the foster carer’s supervisor.
+Their right to

-explained to them in an age appropriate way at an early stage of their placement.
-When age
+complain is explained to them in an age appropriate way at an early stage of their placement.

-appropriate they are given a copy of GLF’s Children’s or Young Persons Guide, when there is
+When age appropriate they are given a copy of GLF’s Children’s or Young Persons Guide, when

 Foster families are expected to maintain clean and comfortable accommodation and to